artursuchocki/self-driving-cars_behavioral_cloning/README.md

 To combat the overfitting, I modified the model so that I added a dropput layer to model and ended up with trainig_loss = 0.0184 and validation_loss = 0.0180.

-I trained the model on my local notebook with CPU.
-So I choose 5 epochs but the results were great - at the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

 The final model architecture consisted of a convolution neural network with the following layers and layer sizes: